sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/jupyter.md

-# Container Services - CPU Jupyter Notebook:
+# Container Services - CPU Jupyter Notebook
 Goal of this tutorial is to get a [Jupyter Notebook](https://jupyter.org/) instance running on Snowflake's container services and have the capability to save files to a stage.
 This tutorial assumes you have nothing in your Snowflake account ([Trial](https://signup.snowflake.com/)) and no complex security needs.

 ## Video